reuk/wayverb/docs_source/boundary.md

 This impedance filter is most efficiently implemented as an *infinte impulse response* (IIR) filter, though surfaces with detailed frequency responses will require high-order filters, which tend to become numerically unstable.
 The usual solution to this problem would be to split the high-order filter into a series-combination of lower-order filters, however the LRS requires access to intermediate values from the filter delay-line which makes this approach impossible.
-An alternative solution is suggested by @oxnard_frequency-dependent_2015, who suggests running the entire simulation multiple times, once for each octave band.
+An alternative solution is suggested in [@oxnard_frequency-dependent_2015], which suggests running the entire simulation multiple times, once for each octave band.
 This means that the boundary filters can be single-order, and resistant to accumulated numerical error.
 Compared to high-order boundary filters, this method gives much improved accuracy, but at the (immense) cost of running the entire simulation multiple times.
 In Wayverb, both approaches are taken, allowing the user to choose between a fast, inaccurate single-run simulation with high-order filters; or a slow, accurate multi-run simulation with low-order filters.